intesys/yAutomation-iOS/README.md

-# YRobot
+# yAutomation

-A simple library to make it easier to implemnt UI Tests.
+`yAutomation` is a simple library to make it easier to implement UI Tests.

-The library implements a `YRobot` class that can be used to simplify the most common UI interactions.
+The library implements a `YAutomation` class that can be used to simplify the most common UI interactions.

+We developed `yAutomation` to make it simpler to write UI tests based on `XCTest_Gherkin`.
+For this reason, the demo project includes a `BDDTests` test suite that uses `yAutomation` and `XCTest_Gherkin` together.

 ## Usage

 ### Configuration

-In the typical usage, `YRobot` is initialized in the `setUpWithError` method of the XCTestCase subclass.
+In the typical usage, `YAutomation` is initialized in the `setUpWithError` method of the XCTestCase subclass.

+    import XCTest
+    import yAutomation

+    final class DemoUITests: XCTestCase {

+        var bot: YAutomation!
-    var bot: YRobot!
+        var bot: YAutomation!

         @MainActor
         override func setUpWithError() throws {
-        bot = YRobot(app: XCUIApplication())
+            bot = YAutomation(app: XCUIApplication())
             bot.launch()
+            ...
+        }
         ...
     }